farooqkz/farooqkz.github.io/content/_pages/about-me.md

  - English.
 I can say I've got a D2 proficiency level since I can invent words, proverbs and idioms xD
  - German.
 A1
  - Arabic.
 A1-A2.
 Just reading and listening.
 Cannot speak or talk much

-### Projects

-Now here we get to the interesting part :)

-### Friends' websites

-Author(s) of these people are not necessary my real life friends.
-Many of them, I have never seen or talk with them and we were communicating with IM apps.
-Nevertheless, I would like to include a link to their website because I think they have content useful and interesting.
-Among these, many of these "hacker friends" don't like the bloated web and prefer to have a gopherhole.